 “The clams here are amazing,” one of them said.

-“Excuse me,” I said to the kid, “I will pay you five dollars if you let me sit there.”
+I told the kid who’d taken the seat: “Excuse me.
+I’ll pay you five dollars if you let me sit here.”

 “You’re Eric North,” he said.